wordtreefoundation/book-of-mormon/README.md

 ## Geek Notes

-See [NOTES](NOTES.md) for technical details around the creation of this book.
+See [Technical Notes](content/notes.adoc) for technical details around the creation of this book.